-- Establish a connection with the health and fitness services application that owns the APB resource defining the APS that is to be terminated - Perform a PUT operation of an APB resource with the <APSState> element set to TERMINATED to disable further use of the APS by the health and fitness services application. - CLOSE any active connection used by the APS to exchange messages over MQTT. - Perform an MQTT CONNECT with the clean session flag set to true (clears the PHG's subscriptions on the MQTT server), the state of the retained Will flag to cleared, and the Will topic and Will message absent (prevents the allocation of any resources to send a status message when the connection to the PHG application is lost). - Publish a zero length message to the status topic with the retain flag set to true to release the status resource. - Disconnect from the MQTT server.
+- Establish a connection with the Health & Fitness services application that owns the APB resource defining the APS that is to be terminated - Perform a PUT operation of an APB resource with the <APSState> element set to TERMINATED to disable further use of the APS by the Health & Fitness services application. - CLOSE any active connection used by the APS to exchange messages over MQTT. - Perform an MQTT CONNECT with the clean session flag set to true (clears the PHG's subscriptions on the MQTT server), the state of the retained Will flag to cleared, and the Will topic and Will message absent (prevents the allocation of any resources to send a status message when the connection to the PHG application is lost).

+- Publish a zero length message to the status topic with the retain flag set to true to release the status resource. - Disconnect from the MQTT server.

-9.2 Interaction of the health and fitness services application with the PHG application
+9.2 Interaction of the Health & Fitness services application with the PHG application

-The health and fitness services application interacts with the PHG application via its associated MQTT server component.
-The precise way in which the health and fitness services application interfaces with its MQTT server is not specified in these guidelines.
+The Health & Fitness services application interacts with the PHG application via its associated MQTT server component.
+The precise way in which the Health & Fitness services application interfaces with its MQTT server is not specified in these guidelines.

-The health and fitness services application, if it has determined that a message is to be sent using the APS, sends this message by issuing a PUBLISH packet to the appropriate message topic.
+The Health & Fitness services application, if it has determined that a message is to be sent using the APS, sends this message by issuing a PUBLISH packet to the appropriate message topic.
 The MQTT server uses a QoS level of 2 when issuing the PUBLISH packet.

-If the health and fitness services application has a message to send and the status topic indicates that the PHG application is not connected, it may attempt to bring the connection back up (if the PHG application supports shoulder tapping) by sending the out of band shoulder tap.
+If the Health & Fitness services application has a message to send and the status topic indicates that the PHG application is not connected, it may attempt to bring the connection back up (if the PHG application supports shoulder tapping) by sending the out of band shoulder tap.

-Informative Note: The health and fitness services application may subscribe to any APS response topics of interest.
+Informative Note: The Health & Fitness services application may subscribe to any APS response topics of interest.
 It may also subscribe to status topics, should it wish to track the online/offline status of its APSs.
 To listen for status updates from all APSs it can subscribe to the following wildcarded topic expression:

+'''

 pcha/status/<Services APBI>/#

+'''

-9.3 State of the PHG's connection to the health and fitness services MQTT server
+9.3 State of the PHG's connection to the HFS MQTT server